humanprotocol/human-protocol/docs/sdk/typescript/staking/classes/StakingClient.md

 • **escrowAddress**: `string`

-Address of the escrow which allocation will be slashed
+Address of the escrow that the slash is made

 • **amount**: `bigint`